Last updated: May 2026

 Transparent communication is one of the most important parts of the made-to-order experience.
 Because these products take longer to create and deliver, customer experience depends on setting the right expectations early and reinforcing them often.

 Clarity starts at the first touchpoint.
 Product pages should clearly state that items are made to order, with estimated production and delivery windows visible before checkout.
-Order confirmations should remind customers that their product is being created specifically for them, outlining each stage of the process from production to fulfillment.
+Order confirmations should remind customers that you're creating their product specifically for them, outlining each stage of the process from production to fulfillment.

 Beyond basic updates, proactive communication can elevate CX.
 Share milestones such as "production started," "quality check complete," or "ready to ship" to make customers feel involved rather than left waiting.
 Personalized updates, photos, or progress trackers can turn anticipation into part of the brand experience.